linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/How-Countries-Go-Broke Ray Dalio Full/12 8 The Overall Big Cycle.md

 There are great advances in technology, particularly in artificial intelligence, that will dramatically affect all thinking in all areas for good or for bad.

 Throughout history, technological advances have raised living standards and life expectancies, have been used to generate economic and military power, and have been used in wars to create great destructions.
 They are closely tied to the other four forces.
 When technological advances are supported by good financial, economic, and social conditions, they advance more quickly than when those conditions are bad.
 But when their developments are supported by unsustainable credit growth, they tend to cause financial bubbles and busts.
-For example, the South Sea Bubble in 1720 when the Dutch Empire was beginning to decline, the Railway Mania in the 1830s and 1840s, the electricity and utilities bubbles (the "War of the Currents") in the 1870s and 1890s, and the dot-com bubble and telecoms crash of 1990-2001 are all relevant examples of cases where great advances in major lifeand productivity-improving technologies led to debt bubbles and busts, as well as big beneficial changes.
+For example, the South Sea Bubble in 1720 when the Dutch Empire was beginning to decline, the Railway Mania in the 1830s and 1840s, the electricity and utilities bubbles (the "War of the Currents") in the 1870s and 1890s, and the dot-com bubble and telecoms crash of 1990-2001 are all relevant examples of cases where great advances in major life- and productivity-improving technologies led to debt bubbles and busts, as well as big beneficial changes.

 That's enough of the Big Cycle for now—enough to help you better understand the dynamics you'll read about in Part III as you look at the events that have unfolded since our current Big Cycle began in 1945 with the end of World War II.
 It will also help you understand the perspective I take when I attempt to look into the future in Part IV.
-But before we move on, it is worth sharing one final principle.

-which has the biggest impact on how the challenges that arise during the Big Cycle are handled, namely:
+But before we move on, it is worth sharing one final principle which has the biggest impact on how the challenges that arise during the Big Cycle are handled, namely:

 The biggest and most important force is how people deal with each other.